TokelPlatform/documentation/docs/api/tokens/README.md

 The `tokenv2transfer` method transfers tokens from one Antara Address to another.

-It is similar to the [sendmany](../komodo-api/wallet.html#sendmany) method used to send coins on the parent chain.

-The method returns a raw hex, which must be broadcast using [sendrawtransaction](../komodo-api/rawtransactions.html#sendrawtransaction) to complete the command.
+The method returns a raw hex, which must be broadcast using [sendrawtransaction](https://docs.komodoplatform.com/basic-docs/smart-chains/smart-chain-api/rawtransactions.html#sendrawtransaction) to complete the command.

 ::: tip
 The source `txid/vout` needs to be specified as it is critical to match outputs with inputs.